cavli-wireless/valeo_cqs290_spi/README.md

 fastboot erase misc
 ```

-## 7. Tes cavli-hello application in development
+## 7. Test cavli-hello application in development

 - This step only needs to be done once.